lttb/module-i18n/examples/counter/README.md

 # module i18n example

-Install the dependencies and start webpack-dev-server.
+Install dependencies and start webpack-dev-server.
 The server will be started with default language (English)

 ```sh
 $ npm i